Coral Snake Envenomation Medication

 Diphenhydramine (Benadryl)

-Administered parenterally and often is the H1 blocker of choice in treating or preventing anaphylactic/anaphylactoid reactions.
-Also effective in oral form for treating itching associated with serum sickness.
+Diphenhydramine is administered parenterally and often is the H1 blocker of choice in treating or preventing anaphylactic/anaphylactoid reactions.
+It is also effective in oral forms for treating itching associated with serum sickness.

 Cimetidine (Tagamet)